-Prince Harry and Meghan Markle’s wedding may be months away, but we've already started fantasizing about how the big day will go down.
+Prince Harry and Meghan Markle’s wedding is almost here and we've been fantasizing about how the big day will go down.
 So far, we know that the couple will ride through the streets on a horse-drawn carriage after exchanging vows at St. George’s Chapel on May 19.
 Until we can tune into the event at 7 a.m.
 EST/ 4 a.m.
 PST to view all the rest of the magical details, we’ve asked wedding expert David Tutera to share his vision for the upcoming ceremony.

 For the invites, I picture classic heavy stock invites with silver beveled edges.
 The font would be classic script in a darker silver to coordinate with the dove gray seen throughout the ceremony and reception.
 A slight, hand-painted design of flowers by a family or local artist would have the effect of a Monet piece of art.
 This art would be simple and appear along the corners of the invite to frame it out.

 My design for Meghan's wedding gown is based on several elements.
 A princess cut A-line will create a visually longer torso for her figure, making it the perfect silhouette for her stature of 5'6."
 Meghan is also a modern-day princess with impeccable taste.
 The asymmetrical design adds flair and movement for an artistic approach to this fairy-tale wedding, while diamond-white shantung is an elegant fabric and color that will look stunning against her radiant skin tone.
 Very simple pearl details along the neckline and in the center of the structural design are elegant finishing touches.
 As for the veil, this blusher diamond version is thinly trimmed in smaller pearls along the front.
 The veil will fall just a few inches beyond the gown's hem line along the back.